aamct2/cooking-blog/blog/2020-05-30-apple-turnover/index.md

 Today I made apple turnovers.
 This was the first time I'd ever made puff pastry from scratch.

-In this recipe, I made inverse puff pastry and used my wife's homemade apple sauce for the filling.
+In this recipe, I made inverse puff pastry and used my wife's home-made apple sauce for the filling.

 ![Apple turnovers on a cooling rack](apple_turnovers_cooling.jpg)